Food 6 / 10

 The Longer Read

 Cicheti (Chee-keti) are a Venice thing.
 The comparison with tapas is a fair one; the Venetian tradition of andar a cicheti means to head off for a glass of wine and a cicheti (little snack) in a bàcaro or two.
-A bàcaro is somewhere between a bar and restaurant and a pub.
+A bàcaro is somewhere between a bar and restaurant and pub.
 It’s a type of its own, but a good one is cheerful and welcoming.
 If you’re visiting Venice and looking for nightlife, you can basically forget it, but a tour of bàcari will make up for that.

 Cheltenham’s Most Interesting Foodie Street

 Favourite new fact discovered whilst Googling ‘cicheti’ – in Venice, if going out for a glass of wine, you might refer to this as an ombre (Italian for a shadow).
-This refers to the idea that the best bars were on the shady side of the street.
+This referred to the idea that the best bars were on the shady side of the street.